concurrency/kroc/README.md

 * MySQL
 * Player

-To check out and update KRoC from the Subversion repository, you will also need:
+To check out and update KRoC from the Git repository, you will also need:

-* Subversion
+* Git
 * automake 1.8 or later, autoconf 2.52 or later (but not autoconf 2.64, which is buggy)

 On Debian-based systems, we suggest installing the following packages: